WebSpellChecker/wproofreader-plugin-wordpress/README.md

 > *	Personal user dictionaries:  Stored in the cloud, available from any browser or device.
 The user can freely access, review and modify the list of words in the dictionary.
 > *	Global custom dictionaries: The subscription admin can create global dictionaries that will be available across all the connected websites

+**How to add specialized medical or legal dictionary to the Pro version?**

+> With the Pro version, the default list of languages can be extended with specialized English [medical](https://webspellchecker.com/additional-dictionaries/#medical-dictionary) and [legal](https://webspellchecker.com/additional-dictionaries/#legal-dictionary) dictionaries.
+The purchased dictionary will be added to your Pro license once the payment is made.
+[Contact](https://webspellchecker.com/contact-us/) our sales team for more details.

+> *	The medical dictionary ($14 per year).
+It includes over 192K terms related to anatomy, diseases, health care, generic and trademark drug names.
+Available for American and British English, French.

+> *	The legal dictionary ($9 per year).
+It contains about 5K terms related to jurisprudence, law, criminology, and law enforcement.
+Available for American and British English.

 **What is global custom dictionary and how I can use it?**

 > The global custom dictionary functionality is available in the Pro version only and is aimed at extending a list of words in the default dictionaries with your custom words and terms.
 It helps to improve the quality of spelling check services.
-Using a personal account on the [webspellchecker.com] (https://webspellchecker.com/) website.
+Using a personal account on the [webspellchecker.com](https://webspellchecker.com/) website.
 You may create a custom wordlist which includes specific terms, abbreviations, etc. These words won’t be considered as misspellings.

 **What are the Terms of Service?**